xkiwilabs/DQN-using-PyTorch-and-ML-Agents/README.md

 The repository also includes Mac/Linux/Windows versions of a simple Unity environment, *Banana*, for testing.
 This Unity application and testing environment was developed using ML-Agents Beta v0.4

+The files in the python/. directory are the ML-Agents toolkit files and dependencies required to run the Banana environment.
+For more information about the Unity ML-Agents Toolkit visit: https://github.com/Unity-Technologies/ml-agents

 ## Example Unity Environment - Banana's
 The example uses a modified version of the Unity ML-Agents Banana Collection Example Environment.